Mission

 How it started

-In classrooms and programs designed for neurodiverse children, I observed consistent layouts, familiar routines, and design choices that thoughtfully considered their unique sensory needs.
+In classrooms and programs designed for neurodiverse children, I noticed something consistent: predictable layouts, familiar routines, and design choices that considered sensory needs from the start.
 The environment was clear, accessible, and grounding.
 I began to wonder: what if home could feel that way, too?
-That question became the seed for Formkind, an effort to bring those same principles into everyday spaces, so families experience environments that steady routines and help children feel more ready for what comes next.
+That question became the seed for Formkind.

 Why it matters